ustwo/formvalidator-swift/README.md

 ### ValidatorTextField

 To provide a user interface, you can use `ValidatorTextField` or `ValidatorTextView`.
-These are subclasses of `UITextField` and `UITextView` respectively.
+These are subclasses of `UITextField` and `UITextView` respectively (or `NSTextField` and `NSTextView` on macOS).
 They both conform to the `ValidatorControl` protocol, which has the additional capability of using a `Validator` to check the text.

 Here is an example of a text field that would only allow alphanumeric text.